Frequently Asked Questions

 7. I have a Communications diploma and want to apply to your Bachelor of Professional Arts program in Communication Studies.
 I would also like to apply for PLAR credit.
 What should I do?

+Apply to the program and request the evaluation of your transcripts.
 Have an official copy of your transcript forwarded from your college to the Registrar's Office at Athabasca University.
 AU's Admissions Unit will determine your admissibility and indicate the amount of transfer credit that you will receive.You may also qualify to earn additional credits through prior learning assessment once you are enrolled in your program.

 8. How do I determine if my informal learning can gain me credits toward a degree?